HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ### Behavioral Analysis (No Error Output)

 The last and most extreme case would be that the target application does not return any error information at all and does not print the injected entities in the response.
 In this case we can either try an OOB connection or analyze the application behavior.
-Let's say the target returns 200 OK with the legitimate request and when trying to exfiltrate `/etc/passwd` returns nothing but 200 OK.
+Let’s say the target returns 200 OK with the legitimate request and when trying to exfiltrate `/etc/passwd` returns nothing but 200 OK.
 The most common behavior will be that if the malicious XML triggers an error we see a 500 error.
 At this step we have to be very careful to avoid errors resulting from XML syntax errors.
 With a well-formed XML structure we can ensure that the errors come from the malicious actions we define.

 Pattern to look for:

 1. Well-formed benign XML → Returns 200 OK with normal response
-2. XML with syntax errors → Returns 500 error
+1. XML with syntax errors → Returns 500 error
-3. XXE with syntax errors → Returns 500 error
+1. XXE with syntax errors → Returns 500 error
-4. XXE with valid syntax → Returns 200 OK (but no output)
+1. XXE with valid syntax → Returns 200 OK (but no output)

 If you observe this pattern with well-formed XXE payloads, the vulnerability is likely blind XXE.
 Proceed with local DTD enumeration, error-based exfiltration or OOB data exfiltration.